Catalog: OCM BOCES / CNYRIC

 The Overview of Specially Designed Instruction professional development training package is the first in a suite of trainings on the development and use of specially designed instruction (SDI) for students with disabilities.
 This introductory training is intended to develop participants' working knowledge of the components of SDI, the rationale for using SDI, using SDI alongside other instructional strategies, and selecting appropriate SDI based upon student needs and characteristics.
 Participants will: Develop introductory knowledge of specially designed instruction (SDI) Identify ethical & legal reasons for the use of SDI Be able to define SDI & its purpose Understand the relationships between SDI & other instructional strategies Be able to describe SDI & its core elements Differentiate between accommodations & modifications Practice selecting appropriate SDI based upon student needs & characteristics

-31. AI and Science Community of Practice: A 3D Mash-Up for NYSSLS Resources (3 days)
+30. AI and Science Community of Practice: A 3D Mash-Up for NYSSLS Resources (2 days - day 3 is changed to May 4 under a new registration)

 Program: Science Center